Burstall Lakes Snowshoe is easy and scenic in Kananaskis Country, Alberta, Canada.

 A view from the dam looking north along the length of Mud Lake in Kananaskis Country, Alberta, Canada.

-The return drive to Calgary is swift under sun.
+The return drive to Calgary is swift beneath sun.